Trump gives governors options on how to reopen the economy

 Governors, for their part, have been moving ahead with their own plans for how to safely revive normal activity.
 Seven Midwestern governors announced Thursday they will coordinate on reopening their economies.
 Similar pacts were announced earlier in the week in the West and Northeast.

+U.S. Surgeon General Dr. Jerome Adams encouraged all Americans to study the new guidelines to prepare for when their areas are ready to reopen.

+“We want you all to be thinking about it now,” Adams told “Fox & Friends”on Friday.
+“We don’t want you to rush.
+But we want you to understand that the more you think about it now the more we’ll have the infrastructure in place.

-Trump on Thursday claimed the U.S. has “built the most advanced and robust testing anywhere in the world.”
+Trump claimed the U.S. has “built the most advanced and robust testing anywhere in the world.”
 But even people close to him warned more would be necessary.

 “We are struggling with testing at a large scale,” South Carolina Sen. Lindsey Graham told ABC’s “The View.”
 “You really can’t go back to work until we have more tests.”